tuanpmt/BluFi/README.md

 $ pod install
 ```

-If CocoaPods did not find the `AwaitKit 5.0.0` dependency execute this command:
+If CocoaPods did not find the `BluFi 1.0.0` dependency execute this command:

 ```bash
 $ pod repo update